CSC-DevOps/CM/CM.md

 #### Installing nginx

-Let's install a web server, called nginx (say like engine-X), on the web-srv VM.
+Let's install a web server, called nginx (say like engine-X), on the 🌍  `web-srv` VM.
 The web server will automatically start as a service.

 Complete the ansible command by retyping it out and looking at each parameter: `ansible all -b -m apt -i inventory -a 'pkg=nginx state=present update_cache=true'`.